shikharjaveri/Temporal-Behavior-Modeling-for-Sequential-Anomaly-Detection/README.md

 # Multimodal Insider Threat Detection System

-This project implements an **early-warning insider threat detection engine** using **multimodal enterprise telemetry** from the CERT dataset.
+This project implements an early-warning insider threat detection engine using multimodal enterprise telemetry from the CERT dataset.

 ## What it does
-The system predicts whether a user will become an insider threat **up to 7 days before data exfiltration**, using:
+The system predicts whether a user will become an insider threat up to 7 days before data exfiltration, using:
 - Login behavior
 - File access
 - USB usage